noiseorchestra/jacktrip_pypatcher/README.md

 ## Credits

-Written by Tom Ward ( http://www.madwort.co.uk )
+Written by Tom Ward ( http://www.madwort.co.uk ) as part of a project with Noise Orchestra ( https://noiseorchestra.org/ )